jakebailey/yarn-plugin-workspace-lockfile/README.md

 - The splitgraph change assumed subpackages are stored in the workspace root, and broke when packages were in a subfolder like `packages/`.
 Fixed here.
+- If a lockfile is to be overwritten, ensure we replace it with a file with the same line endings.

 ## Usage: